jordan-armitage/OBJECT-02/README.md

 Here are some modifications that you can make:
 - You'll look out the right side of the car by default.
 To look out the left side, change the WINDOW_ANGLE from 90 to 270.
 - Play with the FPS (frames per second) to "drive" faster or slower.
 - Adjust the RADIUS to set the max distance between street view images.
-If you want fewer images for less API cost or faster results, increase this number.
+If you want fewer images for less API cost or faster processing, increase this number.

 ## IMPROVEMENTS

 Here are some of the next steps that I'm working on:

-- [ ] Add a filter for images that don't belong, possibly by tweaking the similarity check.
+- [x] Add a filter for images that don't belong, possibly by tweaking the similarity check.
 - [ ] Add a Google Maps overlay with the full route and current location.
 It should help when you get lost.
 - [ ] Add a car door overlay so that it feels more like looking out a car window.
+- [ ] Improve image transition - motion blur? inpainting?
+- [ ] Create a web application frontend to add a UI